qzhuae/MarkdownNotes/HUMA1000B.md

 The students are too aggressive and shouldn't be like this.

-How to say a
+How to say a language is too aggressive? heartbeat, blood pressure, Student should respect teachers no matter how the teacher treats you?
+Sexual harassment?
+Mutual respect is what you expected and this is justifiable.
+Moral requiremetn that student should respect teacher?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTAxNTkwOTM4LDEyNjM3NzMwMjEsLTcwOD
+eyJoaXN0b3J5IjpbMTkzNjM0MTkyNCwxMjYzNzczMDIxLC03MD
-M5MTQ4MCwtMTA2ODg2MzE0NSwyMTAzOTI0ODYxLC0yMDY4NTI3
+gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
-MzkyLC0yMDUyMTQ3NjYxLC0xMjEwNzE4NDI5LDE0NTcyMDE1Nz
+NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
-gsMTEwNzgzOTM0Ml19
+c4LDExMDc4MzkzNDJdfQ==
 -->